-Capgemini Consulting strengthens collective intelligence
+Capgemini Invent strengthens collective intelligence

-Capgemini Consulting wanted to capitalise on its expertise and improve its knowledge sharing to create greater value for its clients and consultants.
+Capgemini Invent wanted to capitalise on its expertise and improve its knowledge sharing to create greater value for its clients and consultants.
 The global consulting company adopted our social intranet to support its digital transformation and strengthen its collective intelligence.

 With the new digital economy creating significant disruptions and opportunities, Capgemini works with leading companies and governments to master digital transformation, drawing on their understanding of the digital economy and leadership in business transformation and organizational change.